 The district’s CTE program(s) of study will:

-Career guidance and counseling programs will include the exploration of options and opportunities for Career and Technical education at the secondary and post-secondary level and exploration of career opportunities in emerging and high-demand programs.
+F. Career guidance and counseling programs will include the exploration of options and opportunities for CTE at the secondary and post-secondary level and exploration of career opportunities in emerging and high-demand programs.
 (See policy 2140, Guidance and Counseling)

 G. Advisory Committees